SZB0621/AICU_REL2_homework_project/README.md

 The executable jupyter notebook is stored in this file: [TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_0](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_1.ipynb)

-In the notebook you can find the section about:
+There are some requirements regarding our jupyter project, all of them is discussed and installed/imported in the code in [TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_0](https://github.com/SZB0621/AICU_REL2_homework_project/blob/main/TeamAICU_LF_Solution_with_SB3_and_Optuna_clean_V1_1.ipynb)

+#### Features in the notebook

- - Installingt the necessary packages
+ - Installingt the requirements
- - importing requierements
+ - importing the requierements
- - Creating optimizer and tester functions (i.e.: CallBacks, optimize_ppo/a2c, pruner, pickle, evaluation...)
+ - Pptimizer and tester functions (i.e.: CallBacks, optimize_ppo/a2c, pruner, pickle, evaluation...)
- - Creating models and training policies
+ - Models and training policies
- - Plotting the optimizer results, with the given hyperparameters
+ - Plots about the optimizer results, with the given hyperparameters

+ ### What's next?

+ We will create executable python files for every feature in the jupyter notebook and a dockerfile so that it will be possible to test our project in the real Duckietown-gym environment and execute it with better computing capacity.
+We intend to test it on a dedicated computer as well.